Pois Chiche

 About Pois Chiche

 Consider Pois Chiche when the plan is a casual meal in Brussels rather than a formal restaurant night.
-The verified basics are direct: the dress code is casual, the restaurant keeps daily hours, opening from noon Monday through Friday and from 11 AM on Saturday and Sunday.
+The dress code is casual, the restaurant keeps daily hours, opening from noon Monday through Friday and from 11 AM on Saturday and Sunday.

 The clearest trust signal is its We're Smart World 2025 recognition with 3 Radishes.
 That makes Pois Chiche a useful option to note when you want a Brussels meal with a confirmed accolade and an informal tone.
 If you are comparing it with another Brussels restaurant, Les Brigittines Aux marches de la Chapelle is one option to consider.